 2.)
-Next, scrape the sole with sandpaper to get a smooth surface of the work boots.
+Next, scrape the sole with sandpaper to get a smooth surface for the work boots.

 3.)
 Using a kitchen sponge, apply glue to the sole, either all over it if you want to replace it entirely or just to the areas where you want to attach a section of the new sole.

 4.)
 Leave the adhesive on the sole for about 5 minutes, or until it thickens use duct tape to press the sole.

 5.)
 Repeat steps 1–5 with the fresh piece of sole you’re going to attach.